Ethan Allen (armsmaker): Cartridge pistols

-The .32 lipfire sports a six-shot cylinder in the smaller caliber.
+The .32 lipfire sports a six-shot cylinder in a smaller caliber.
 The design of the .32 caliber lipfire breaks from its bigger brothers in several important ways.
-Firstly, it sports a spur trigger rather than using the standard trigger with guard.
+Firstly, it sports a spur trigger rather than using the standard trigger with a guard.
 Secondly, it uses a side-hammer of earlier design.
 Lastly, it ditches the trigger guard ejector/plunger for a weaker left-mounted plunger with rack and pinion gears to the top and left of the chamber.
 In design, it seems to be a marriage/compromise between its bigger brothers and the earlier .32 Rimfire revolver.
-Barrel lengths include 4, 5 and 6 inch.
+Barrel lengths include 4-, 5-, and 6-inch.